junjypark/junjypark.github.io/_pages/openpositions.md

 ​**Joining the group as a PhD student**

 There are two PhD openings for 2025.
-Prospective PhD students must apply directly to the graduate program by November 2024 and indicate me as one of preferred supervisors.
+Prospective PhD students must apply directly to the graduate program by **November 22, 2024** and indicate me as one of preferred supervisors.
 It is expected that applicants completed core statistics courses in probablity, math statistics, and applied statistics at minimum, and strong math *or* programming skills would be ideal.

 If you have any inquiries, feel free to reach out to me by sending an email with the title "**Prospective student**" and  your CV and unofficial transcript attached.